-“The Heretics of London” is a feature length documentary which is currently in production.
+“The Heretics of London” is a feature length documentary which is now available to download.

 Special preview and historical background

 A show with the films soundtrack composer and actress Araya Soma who also plays Anne Askew

 From the foundation of St Bartholomew’s Church and hospital for the poor in 1123 by the monk Rahere to the many executions, including Scottish rebel William Wallace and the killing of peasants revolt leader Watt Tyler, this small area has been the scene of many horrific events.

 Today it still has the famous meat market and much of it is the same as it was when heretics were lead through the ancient arch out of St. Bartholomew’s to be burned publicly in front of huge crowds.

 The film explores both the “Smooth field” and those whose lives ended there